DeGrom’s shutout streak ends at 31 innings, Mets top Phils

+NEW YORK (AP) — By the middle of his outing, Mets ace Jacob deGrom was struggling to find his mechanics that essentially made him a two-pitch pitcher.

+“Jake is human, right?”
+New York manager Luis Rojas said.
+“So, these things are going to happen.”

-NEW YORK (AP) — Mets ace Jacob deGrom gave up two runs for the first time this season and New York rallied after he exited, beating the Philadelphia Phillies 4-3 Saturday on Michael Conforto’s sacrifice fly in the ninth inning.
+A less-dominant version of deGrom gave up two runs for the first time this season and the Mets rallied after he exited, beating the Philadelphia Phillies 4-3 Saturday on Michael Conforto’s sacrifice fly in the ninth inning.

 DeGrom’s bid to set the Mets record for the longest scoreless-inning streak fell just short.
 His run ended at 31 innings on rookie Nick Maton’s RBI single in the second — R.A.
 Dickey set the team shutout mark of 32 2/3 innings in 2012.